fluoz/find-a-coach/README.md

 # find-coach

-This template should help get you started developing with Vue 3 in Vite. please to change the VITE_FIREBASE in .env file to firebase realtime database url
+This template should help get you started developing with Vue 3 in Vite.

+Please change the VITE_FIREBASE in the .env file into your firebase realtime database url.

 ## Recommended IDE Setup